dharmafly/noodle/README.md

 ### The subnav

+The subnav is the left-hand list of inline links.
+The event handlers for page resizing are in `/javascript/main.js`.

 The subnav is shown by default.
-If the user resizes the screen to a size where the width of the widest link in the subnav is pushed off-screen, then two things happen: the subnav is set `.off-left` and the `.show-subnav` icon is shown in the navigation.
+If the user resizes the screen to a size where the width of the widest link in the subnav is pushed off-screen, then the function `resetSubnav` adds two classes: the subnav is set `.off-left` and the `.show-subnav` icon is shown in the navigation.
 Additionally, the subnav is hidden.

 If the user clicks on the show subnav icon, then the subnav is set `off-left show-nav`.
 So it's technically off screen but visible, as the `.content` area's left position is set to a position based on the width of the subnav.